LoginRadius/engineering-portal/content/Role-Based-User-Authentication-with-LoginRadius-and-ReactJs/index.md

 LoginRadius has features to add different login authentication options, including email, phone, and social network logins, such as Google and Facebook.
 It also provides security on these data.
 Some security features it offers include:

-- **Accessing the Admin Console:** This is generally where we can control authentication factors regarding our apps.
+- **Accessing the Admin Console:** Generally, this is where we can control authentication factors regarding our apps.
 - **Using API Secret:** A unique generated key to access our API.
 - **Multi-Factor Authentication:** This features covers two-factor authentication.
 - **SSL Verification**